SOMEONE’S PILLS ARE NOT YOUR STUDY BUDDY:

 - Changes in weight

-- Changes in sleep patterns
+- Changes to sleep

 - Very talkative